gcardi/Anafestica/QUICK_TOUR.md

 <img src="https://i.ibb.co/zn0Hz91/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-18.png" alt="Complete GUI">

-At this point, we can modify the Unit1.h file (the header file of the main form) as the following (you can copy and paste these lines directly in the code editor for the Unit1.h file):
+At this point, let's modify the Unit1.h file (the header file of the main form) as the following (you can copy and paste these lines directly in the code editor for the Unit1.h file):

 ```cpp
 //---------------------------------------------------------------------------